 Susan and Tom Bosold, Father Sebastian and Father Vincent strive

 each and every day to improve the lives of those in Uganda.
+"They are our boots on the ground."

-We support ALL the most in need, regardless of any faith or none
+We support the most in need.

 Ugandans live on less than a dollar every day, meaning no food, money for education,